-The NIPT we use at Woodlands OBGYN Associates is called Panorama.
+The NIPT we use at Woodlands OBGYN Associates is called MaterniT 21 or Panorama.
 We will give you a packet of information about this test.

-If you decide you want to have NIPT testing done or carrier testing done your next step is to call Arbor Diagnostics Lab at 469-886-4720 and speak to a billing specialist to determine your billing options.
+If you decide you want to have NIPT testing done or carrier testing done your next step is to call or fill out online forms at interatedgenetics.com/transparency or phone 844-799-3243 to determine your billing options.